EYE OF HORUS - The independent DOCTOR WHO resource - link to front page

 STORY PLOTLINE

-It's 1881 and, in the Wild West settlement of Tombstone, there are three strangers in town: 'Doctor Caligari', 'Steven Regret', and 'Miss Dodo Dupont'.
+It's 1881 and, in the Wild West settlement of Tombstone, there are theee strangers in town: 'Doctor Caligari', 'Steven Regret', and 'Miss Dodo Dupont'.
 They've arrived in a 20th Century blue police box, and they're about to wander into a whole heap of trouble.

 The Doctor is in need of a dentist, but the sort of anaesthetic Doc Holliday uses comes out of a liquor bottle.
 He's in the middle of a feud with the Clanton family, whilst Wyatt Earp and Bat Masterson try to keep the peace.
 This isn't the place for a relaxing holiday, as the TARDIS crew soon discover.